geojeff/kivy-statecharts/docs/index.rst

     class AppStatechart(StatechartManager):
         class RootState(State):
-            initialSubstateKey = 'ShowingHelloWorld'
+            initial_substate_key = 'ShowingHelloWorld'
             class ShowingHelloWorld(State):

 The statechart is defined by the root state and its substates.
-The root state must have an initial substate or substatesAreConcurrent = True explicitly defined.
+The root state must have an initial substate or substates_are_concurrent = True explicitly defined.
 Here, we only have one state, ShowingHelloWorld, and it is the initial substate.
 When the statechart is instantiated, control will flow immediately from the root state to the ShowingHelloWorld state.